About Rick Lynch

 Over the course of his career in the Army, Rick experienced many different things.
 As a cadet he was there when the first female cadets entered the Academy.
 Early in his career he saw the effects of Vietnam and the early transition into an All Volunteer Army.
 He was blessed to be in Fulda, Germany in November 1989 when the Warsaw Pact crumbled and the East Germans experienced freedom for the first time.
 In the first Gulf War he saw first hand the impact of man’s inhumanity to his fellow man.
 During his one year deployment to Kosovo, he was able to learn the generational consequences of hatred between sects.
 Over the 30+ months Rick spent in Iraq in different capacities he saw the direct results of proper application of our Nation’s power as we help other peoples move to a better life.
 He was able to better understand, along with all of our other Service members and their Families, the true cost of freedom.

 The best thing Rick ever did was to marry his beautiful bride, Sarah in December, 1982.
 Sarah is a professional educator with a caring heart.
-Over the past 34 years Rick and Sarah have focused on truly taking care of America’s most precious resource, those Soldiers and their Families entrusted to their care.
+Over the past 38 years Rick and Sarah have focused on truly taking care of America’s most precious resource, those Soldiers and their Families entrusted to their care.
 Rick and Sarah have two amazing children.
 Susan and her husband David have a daughter, Piper.
-Lucas and his wife have two children, J.W. and Rex.
+His son Lucas has two children, J.W. and Rex.
 All are sources of great pride for their parents.
-Rick and Sarah and also avid dog lovers, and enjoy time with their two Labrador Retrievers, Maggie and Bailey.
+Rick and Sarah and also avid dog lovers, and enjoy time with their two Labrador Retrievers, Jolene and Bailey.

 Rick’s interview with Arizona’s KTAR Pat McMahon: The God Show Interview